tripleaceme/ai-docs-workshop/SetUp.md

 ## 🧩 Step 6: Initialize a dbt Project

 Now that dbt is installed and your repo is cloned, let’s create your dbt project.
+Don't change your directory into the clone repo.
+We only need the data.
+So if you can delete the remaining items after cloning the repo, please do.

 Run: